anoma/nspec/docs/architecture-2/ordering/consensus/hpaxos-formal.md

   \sig{\cb{{\red m} \in \tran{\green x} \mid \exists {\blue{m'}} \in \tran{\green x}.\,\caughtEvidence{{\green x}, {\red m}, {\blue{m'}}}}}
 $$

-**Caught proofs processing**: Caught evidences of misbehavior can be used, e.g., for the acceptor punishment, such as slashing in the context of proof-of-stake protection mechanism.
+**Caught proofs processing**: Caught evidences of misbehaviour can be used, e.g., for the acceptor punishment, such as slashing in the context of proof-of-stake protection mechanism.

 ## Definition: Connected